Learn about actual and potential costs

 What relationships do you have with key clients?

-How does this relationship benefit your company?
+How does your relationship with your clients benefit your company?

 Have wholesalers and retailers been an important source of revenue?

 What does your company do to establish and maintain links with sector operators?